7enderhead/antiweb/documentation/_sources/antiweb.txt

 ============================

 The index file is searched for the generated block.
 The contents in the generated block are deleted.
-The whole content and the endline of the generated block are returned.
+Afterwards the whole file content and the endline of the generated block are returned.

 ::